 - Run regression tests.
 Regression testing is usually a final stage that gives the green light for app release.
 At this

 pointthere are no major changes in development, which makes it possible to validate the product as a whole.
 It can be helpful if you model an app as a tree with branches - when any branch is changed, all the branches below are affected too and, as a result, require additional testing.

 - Recreate user accounts.
 Since an enterprise mobile app stores valuable corporate data, you must ensure that it will not be affected by any updates.
 So when you test data migration, always use a test account to generate new data and populate the databases.
 Regularly check that the data is not damaged and eliminate all the data-corrupting bugs.

 You cannot afford to save money on QA - that is the first thing you should remember when figuring the budget of a mobile app for your business.
 QA activities account

 “OK, I have included QA in my app’s budget.
 But how can I check that it is duly performed?” you may ask.

 - Test plan.
-It lays foundation for the success of a testing project.
-A test plan covers such aspects as test scenarios, team member responsibilities, test deliverables, environment and tools.
+It lays the foundation for the success of a testing project.
+A test plan covers such aspects as test scenarios, team member responsibilities, test deliverables,

 - Test cases.
 A test case is a list of actions you need to execute to check a particular feature or function of an app.
 You should make sure that tests cover about 70% of the app functionality.